ImPrabakar/PersonalBot/README.md

 def setup(bot): # setup function is important bot.add_cog(MyCog(bot))
 ```
-After Adding your cog go to `main.py` in initial_extension add your cog as "cogs.<cogfilename>" & , (comma) if you add more that one cog,
+After Adding your cog go to `main.py` in initial_extension mention your filename in which the code exist, mention the cig name as the filename execpt .py.
+Wait for few minutes, your cog will be added.

-## Finalising and Updating
-p